Why Am I So Shy And Can I Do Anything About It?

 Figuring out why you are shy in the first place or why your shyness has increased can be difficult since everyone falls somewhere on the shy/outgoing spectrum.

-If your shyness causes you distress, see a doctor to rule out any reasons for your shyness or anxiety around other people.
+If your shyness causes you distress, you can see a doctor to rule out any medical reasons for your shyness or anxiety around other people.
 You may find out that you fall somewhere on the autism spectrum or that you have social or generalized anxiety.
+If you would prefer, you can also talk to a counselor, like the thousands of counselors on BetterHelp, who can help you determine how to better cope with your shyness and help you explore possible causes.

 Knowing the underlying reason for your discomfort around people can help you address it.
-By addressing the underlying causes, your social life can become livelier and more fulfilling.
+By addressing the underlying causes, your social life can become livelier, less stressful, and more fulfilling.

 Can I Do Anything About It?

-Whether you found out if there is an underlying cause for your shyness or you are just shy, to begin with, there are ways to break out of your shell if you want to become a more social and outgoing person.
+Whether you have an underlying cause or you are simply more of a shy person to begin with, there are ways to gain confidence being around people if you want to become a more social and outgoing person.

 - Spend time with people with shared interests